 |Text Index||Custom Search|

-Florida students entering grade nine may choose from one of five options to earn a standard diploma.
+Florida students entering grade nine may choose from one of four options to earn a standard diploma.
 They are:

 - An International Baccalaureate (IB) curriculum

 - An Advanced International Certificate of Education (AICE) curriculum